npdc/portal/documentation/install.md

 ## Setting up datebase and config
 - Clone or unpack the script to a server either in webroot or subfolder
-- Create folder `data` in main folder (next to index.php and js and css folders) with `chmod 777`
+- Create folder `data` in private folder with `chmod 777`
+- Create folder `download` in private folder with `chmod 777`
-- Load dependencies using composer (`cd app`, `composer install`)
+- Load dependencies using composer (`cd private`, `composer install`)
 - Create an empty database with username and password
-- Run `app/npdc/sql/createDb.sql` on database to create all tables
+- Run `private/npdc/sql/createDb.sql` on database to create all tables
-- Copy `app/npdc/config.template.php` to `app/npdc/config.php` and update details
+- Copy `private/npdc/config.template.php` to `private/npdc/config.php` and update details
 - Create first user account
   - Register through 'Create account'
   - Go into database and change `user_level` of newly created user to admin